DoriszAlbrecht/Bayesian_Examples.jl/README.md

 ![sigma_plot](https://user-images.githubusercontent.com/26724827/29598635-0e84b9aa-8798-11e7-9218-bc62347407ae.png)

-Analysing the graphs above, we can tell that the posterior values are in rather close to the true values.
+Analysing the graphs above, we can say that the posterior values are in rather close to the true values.
 Also worth mentioning that the priors do not affect the posterior values.

 # Problems that I have faced during GSOC

-1) Isolation.
+1) **Isolation**

   * The true model was the g-and-k quantile function described by Rayner and MacGillivray (2002).
   * The auxiliary model was a three component normal mixture model.